greenhomesums

 When is a heat pump NOT cheaper than a gas boiler?

 At current Ofgem prices (electricity ≈ 27p/kWh, gas ≈ 6p/kWh), a heat pump needs a SCOP of roughly 4.5 just to break even on per-unit energy cost.
 Most homes with average insulation achieve a SCOP of 3.0–3.5.
 A heat pump often loses on annual running cost alone, but wins on the 15-year total cost — because the £3,500 gas-boiler replacement every 15 years and the BUS grant tip the balance.
 In a poorly-insulated home with no grant, the gas boiler stays ahead.
+Size your unit honestly with our [heat loss calculator — oversized heat pumps cycle inefficiently and torpedo the SCOP.

 How this calculator works